Activity

 The Bison Safari (Białowieża)

-Our flagship safari is the Białowieża Bison Expedition — 4 days in the last primeval forest of Europe, tracking the continent's largest land animal.
-We work exclusively with licensed forest guides who have spent decades learning the rhythms of the forest and its inhabitants.
+Our flagship safari is the Białowieża Bison Expedition — 3 days in the last primeval forest of Europe, tracking the continent's largest land animal.
+We work exclusively with licensed forest guides who have been knowing these ancient woods since childhood.
 Bison are most active at dawn and dusk, and we organize early morning excursions (departure at 5am) to the meadows at the forest's edge where the herds gather to graze.

 The approach is on foot, moving slowly and quietly through the forest undergrowth.
 The guide reads the signs: fresh hoof prints in the mud, trampled vegetation, the distinctive musky smell of the herd.
 And then — often without warning — the forest opens and there they are: a group of 10, 15, 20 bison, grazing peacefully in the early light, completely indifferent to our presence.

-The European Bison was brought back from the brink of extinction by one of the earliest coordinated international conservation efforts.
-When the last wild bison was killed in Białowieża in 1919, only 54 animals remained in zoos worldwide.
+The European Bison was thought to be extinct in the wild when a wild bison was killed in Białowieża in 1919, with only 54 animals remained in zoos worldwide.
+Then, in the early 2000s, a wild bison was photographed deep in the forest by a passing ranger; it became immediately clear: the bisons were back.
 Today, the species is recovering — a genuine triumph for conservation science.

 The Carnivore Expedition (Carpathians)

 For brown bear watching, we use professionally constructed observation hides near known activity areas in the Piatra Craiului and Bucegi regions of Romania.
-Sightings from the hides are virtually guaranteed — in season, we see bears on 90% of our observation evenings.
-For wolves and lynx, we focus on tracking and interpretation: reading the landscape for signs of predator activity, understanding territorial behaviour, and reviewing camera trap footage with the scientists who maintain the monitoring network.
+Sightings from the hides are virtually guaranteed — in season.
+Wolves and lynx are more elusive and while sighting one of them cannot be guaranteed we still do our best to create a memorable wildlife experience for you.

 For guests with specific interests in birds or nature photography, we offer specialist safari extensions.
 The Carpathians are home to globally significant populations of Imperial Eagles, Lesser Spotted Eagles, and White-tailed Eagles.
 The Biebrza Marshes in northeast Poland — just two hours from Białowieża — host extraordinary concentrations of wetland birds including the Great Snipe and the Aquatic Warbler.